Reef Fish Survey Team at the Panama City Laboratory

 The Gulf of Mexico, specifically the West Florida Shelf, is an area that supports a large quantity of reef fish species.
 Although their numbers are economically significant to both commercial and recreational fisheries, only approximately two percent of the shelf has been mapped with sufficient resolution to locate and quantify the hard bottom habitat these reef fish are so strongly tied to.
 Such maps are essential for designing an efficient fishery independent survey of reef fishes, enabling pre-stratification by habitat, and thereby minimizing variance and optimizing survey resource.
 Utilizing side-scan sonar to conduct cross shelf transects in the Northern Gulf of Mexico to locate and classify areas of hard bottom reef allowed us to create a landscape picture of the benthic terrain which is further broken down with a classification scheme to then identify hard bottom areas into pre-made geoform categories (i.e., ledge, hard bottom, fracture, etc.).
 NOAA Fisheries’ Panama City laboratory has found significant differences in distribution and extent of hard bottom geoforms, both by depth and spatially east and west of Cape San Blas, a known zoogeographic feature.
 Hard bottom distribution is not uniform and can vary from greater than four percent to less than one percent depending on the area.

 We began mapping cross-shelf transects on the northern West Florida Shelf using a Marine Sonic HDS 600/1200 kHz side scan sonar in the spring of 2010.
-In seven days, ten single swath cross-shelf transects approximately 20-30 nanometers X 150 meters, primarily in depths from 10 to 30 meters, were mapped in Apalachee Bay in the Florida Big Bend, yielding approximately 1,400 new hard bottom sites.
+In seven days, ten single swath cross-shelf transects approximately 20 to 30 nanometers by 150 meters, primarily in depths from 10 to 30 meters, were mapped in Apalachee Bay in the Florida Big Bend, yielding approximately 1,400 new hard bottom sites.
 Additionally, 355 sites were found in a 13.2 square kilometer area of high relief (up to 10 meters) off Panama City.
-An inexpensive live video drop camera, a high definition video camera array, and occasionally an ROV were used for visual ground truthing of a select number of the side scan targets.
+An inexpensive live video drop camera, a high definition video camera array, and occasionally a remotely operated vehicle were used for visual ground truthing of a select number of the side scan targets.
 Ground truthing specific targets from side scan data proved to be very useful in developing a habitat classification scheme.
 From this we were able to classify habitat types, as well as measure habitat relief and area in an effort to sample a variety of reef types in our surveys.
 Since 2010, we have found over 4,000 hard bottom sites on the West Florida Shelf.